 Osteoarthritis of the shoulder is a progressively degenerative disease that cannot be reversed.
 A variety of treatments are used to control pain and to slow the disease progression.

-Unfortunately, there is a lack of clinical research that establishes which nonsurgical shoulder osteoarthritis treatments work best for which patients.
-But this does not mean that treatments are not available or not effective.
-There is an array of effective treatments that can be used.
-Without definitive clinical guidelines to direct non-operative treatment, it’s very important that the patient and the doctor have a good relationship and speak quite frankly about the expectations and risks of treatment and non-treatment.
+Unfortunately, there is a lack of clinical research that establishes what nonsurgical shoulder arthritis treatments work best for which patients.
+But this does not mean that the treatments are not available, and it doesn’t mean that they’re not effective, either.
+And there are an array of effective treatments that can be used.
+Without definitive clinical guidelines to direct non-operative treatment, it’s very important that the patient and the doctor have a good relationship and speak quite frankly about the hopes and expectations and the risks of treatment and non-treatment.

 If a person responds very well to nonsurgical treatment, the degenerative process can be slowed down, the pain can be controlled, and surgery can sometimes be avoided altogether, or at the very least postponed.

 So there are very, there are several common non-operative shoulder arthritis treatments, and I’m going to talk about a few of those now.
 The first would be activity modification.
 Basically, common sense tells you if something hurts, you don’t want to push through it.
 The reason why, in shoulder arthritis, all that means, shoulder arthritis just means wear and tear of the shoulder joint, some of the cartilage on that shoulder joint is damaged.
 And by pushing through the pain, you could be causing additional damage.
 So if we can decrease the pain, if we can control the pain, and don’t push through the pain through activity modification, often times we can lessen the extent of damage in that joint.